Broken Sword: The Shadow of the Templars: Film

 In May 2007, ComingSoon.net reported that Cecil, encouraged by the success of The Angel of Death, had begun work on a Broken Sword theatrical film adaptation.
-According to the website, producers Jay Douglas and Nav Guptatheir and their CastleBright Studios production company were involved.
+According to the website, producers Jay Douglas and Nav Gupta and their CastleBright Studios production company were involved.
 Justin Kaplan introduced Cecil to the company and was set to be one of the producers.
 Conversations had begun with directors and screenwriters from films such as Harry Potter, Casino Royale and X-Men.

 In July 2008, Cecil said he was conversing with small studios from Los Angeles.
 Although he was interested in making a film, he believed that it was not necessary, since the series was already successful and a bad film could only "damage" its reputation.
 Cecil said that he was not prepared to "give somebody [he doesn]'t know the editorial control", and that, should the film be created, he would write it himself.
 He wanted any adaptation to be true to the source material, a film that "enhances [the game] rather than cashes in on it".
 In May 2009, Cecil stated that he was in discussion with the production company Radar Pictures, known for films such as The Last Samurai and The Chronicles of Riddick, and that he was re-writing the game into a film.

 In August 2012, Cecil said that he and Revolution were trying to "find the right partner" to create the film.
 Cecil believed that "a lot of film makers now in their early 30s played Broken Sword the first time around, so they have a lot of affection, and a number of them know a lot about the brand as well."
 However, he restated his opinion that it "would be much better not to have a movie at all, than to have a bad movie."
 While Cecil said that Revolution's main focus was the upcoming Broken Sword: The Serpent's Curse, he added that he was "sure there [would] be a film at some point".
 He also said that he was "sure it will be really good, because we'll do our utmost to make sure that it is."

+In May 2026, Variety reported that a film adaptation was in active development, with Revolution Software co-producing alongside Story Kitchen, the production company behind the Sonic the Hedgehog film series and Amazon's Life Is Strange television adaptation.
+Evan Spiliotopoulos, the screenwriter of Disney's live-action Beauty and the Beast and Pirates of the Caribbean: Dead Men Tell No Tales, was attached to write the screenplay.
+Cecil and his Revolution partner Noirin Carmody were set to produce alongside Story Kitchen co-founders Dmitri M. Johnson and Michael Lawrence Goldberg.
+Cecil said Story Kitchen had come to the project "with a deep passion for the IP," and that creative discussions had focused on translating the existing identity of the series rather than reshaping it for the screen.